 - How they plan to pay you

-- Any other details that are relevant for them to tell you as means to ensure you are both on the same page
+- Any other details that are relevant for them to tell you as means to ensure you’re both on the same page

-You can also get really awesome and have an entire care plan to keep them EXCITED about the session so they stay engaged in working with you, i.e. completing those questionnaires fully and with careful thought.
-F&F Founder, Marie Masse, uses a mix of handwritten notes and automated emails for her photography clients.
+Get really awesome and have an entire care plan to keep them EXCITED about what’s ahead, so they stay engaged in working with you (i.e. I’ve used a mix of handwritten notes with a welcome gift + automated emails).

 2. Using a social media scheduler

 I’m a big advocate of using social media for all it’s worth.
 It’s excellent free promotion and if you use a scheduling tool like Sendible, you can practically put your messages on autopilot AND maintain a human feel.

 Sendible is the scheduler of choice at Fearless and Framed®, because it lets us post to most of our social networks (Facebook Page, Facebook Groups, you can even schedule your Timeline Cover to update!, and Pinterest).
 There’s more included, but those are what we use for now.